Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Sparse approximation via structured SDPs

-\begin{proof} This follows immediately from the convergence results of~\cite{BossRoA},~\cite{Boss14},~\cite{Us} and Theorem \ref{thm:GeneralizedDecouplingProcedure} because the largest SDP, i.e. the SDP involving the most variables, that occurs is induced by the subsystem whose leaf has the largest weighted past and this SDP acts on sum-of-squares multipliers on $\omega$ variables. \end{proof}
+\begin{proof} This follows immediately from the convergence results of~\cite{Boss14} and Theorem \ref{thm:GeneralizedDecouplingProcedure}.
+The complexity statement follows because the largest occurring SDP, i.e. the SDP involving the most variables, is induced by the subsystems containing the most states.
+Its complexity is determined by the number of states in the subsystem.
+By Theorem \ref{thm:mainthmformal}, that number is given by $\omega$. \end{proof}

-That the complexity of the SDPs is determined by $\omega$ is the reason why this approach is useful to reduce complexity.
-The SDPs obtained by SOS hierarchies grow combinatorically in the number of variables and the degree bound $k$.
-The number of variables used in each branch of the tree reduces the number of variables for the remaining problems.
-To make this more precise let us have a look at the basic branching as in Figure (\ref{fig:Graph12c}).
-Let $n_1,n_2,n_3$ be the number of variables in $x_1,x_2,x_3$; note that for (\ref{SDP:RoAFiniteTimeDual}) an additional dimension appears due to the time parameter.
-Let $k$ be the degree used for the SDP (\ref{SDP:RoAFiniteTimeDual}).
-Then the size of the largest sum-of-squares multiplier for the full system is